LiveLike/livelike-docs/docs/REST API/creating-widgets/creating-polls.md

 ## Create a Poll

-All widgets are created as part of a <<glossary:Program>> and each program has its own unique ID.
+All widgets are created as part of a <Glossary>Program</Glossary> and each program has its own unique ID.
 To send a poll widget, a new one must first be created within the program that your audience will be interacting with.
 When creating a poll, the `program_id`, `question`, and `options` body parameters are required.

 ```python createimagepoll.py
 # Configure your Program ID